Australia at the 1994 Winter Paralympics: Background

-Previous Sporting Success
+Previous sporting success

 Michael made his first Paralympic debut at the 1988 Innsbruck Winter Paralympics, but took home no medals.
 He proceeded to compete at the 1992 Tignes-Albertville Winter Paralympics, where he won a gold medal in the men's slalom LW2 event, and a silver medal in the men's Super-G LW2 event, for which he was awarded a medal of the Order of Australia.
 In 1992, he also won the slalom in the Australian Championships, and won the slalom and super giant slalom at the Columbia Crest Cup in 1993.

-Lillehammer Paralympic Results
+Lillehammer Paralympic results

 At the 1994 Winter Paralympics, Michael made his best performance to date when he won a gold medal in the men's giant slalom LW2 event, a silver medal in the men's slalom LW2 event, and bronze medals in the men's Super-G LW2 and Downhill LW2 events.
 Michael's LW2 disability classification is seen as 'standing: single leg amputation above the knee'.
 He won a total of 4 medals at the Games, giving him a total of 6 Winter Paralympic medals at the time.